NethServer/docs/developer-manual/en/building_rpms.rst

 For instance: ::

-  release-rpm -k ABCDABCD -T 1.8.5 nethserver-mail-server.spec
+  release-tag -k ABCDABCD -T 1.8.5 nethserver-mail-server.spec

 Replace ``ABCDABCD`` with your signing GPG key.
 The ``$EDITOR`` program (or git ``core.editor``) is opened automatically to adjust the commit message.
 The same text is used as tag annotation.
+Usage of ``-k`` option is optional.

 The :file:`.spec` argument is optional: if not provided the first :file:`.spec` file in the current directory is processed.